aa10402tw/aa10402tw.github.io/projects/Quickdraw.md

 	<a href="https://github.com/aa10402tw/Quickdraw-Doodle-Recognition"> [Code] </a>
 </div>
 <img src = "./images/Quickdraw/quickdraw.jpg" class="projectDetailImg">
 Attending Kaggle Competition Quickdraw-doodle Recognition Challenge.
-I adopt the ResNeXt as the model architecture to do the recognition, and ussd some techinques such as model ensemble to improve the performance.
+I adopt the ResNeXt as the model architecture to do the recognition, and used some techniques such as model ensemble to improve the performance.
 The result map@3 score (from 340 categories) is 92.46%, which is top 18% among 1,316 teams.

 ## Model Architecture
 <img src = "./images/Quickdraw/resnext.png" class="projectDetailImg">